 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as excellent, superb and appropriate to their needs.
-They said that the dentists were professional, skilled and knowledgeable.
+Patients described the treatment they received as excellent and outstanding.
+They said that the dentists were professional and caring.
 The dentists discussed treatment with patients so they could clearly understand and give informed consent.
-Patients said that their treatment was explained and that any questions in relation to treatment were answered.
+Patients said that their treatment was explained in detail and that any questions in relation to treatment were answered.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
-There were arrangements to follow up on urgent and non-urgent referrals
+There were arrangements to follow up on urgent and non-urgent